Loading ...Load More ...

 The rugosa rose originated in eastern Asia, China, Japan, and Korea and are widely used as an ornamental plant.
-Common names that have been used to identify the rugosa rose are beach or sea tomato, salts spray rose, and beach rose.
+Common names that have been used to identify the rugosa rose are beach rose or sea tomato, salts spray rose, and sea rose.

 Rugosa rose shrubs are widely used in landscaping because they are tough and trouble free.
-This plant is salt tolerant so it is useful alongside roads where deicing is regularly used.
-These roses have great cold tolerance and virtually pest free.
+Beach roses are salt tolerant so they are good to use alongside roads where deicing is regularly used.
+These sea roses have great cold tolerance and virtually pest free.

-Numerous cultivars are available with many flower colors and also single and double flowering cultivars.
+Numerous rugosa cultivars are available with many flower colors - including pink, red, purple, and yellow sea roses - and also single and double flowering cultivars.
 Many of these plants flowers are fragrant and they produce very colorful “rose hips.”
 Most are heavily laden with thorns.
 Rugosa roses prefer rich, well-drained soil with a pH levels around 5.6 to 6.5.
 But, these roses are very forgiving and can tolerate poor soil, heavy clays and take lots of abuse!